shotamakino/gh-repos/README.md

 1. On the top right side, you can click on the text input to search for some repositories.
 Cheers!

-## Notes
-I defined an API for better shaping the frontend to take a single input and return the results uniformly.
-This led to some constraints in design choices.

-Because of turning 3 GitHub REST APIs into 1 endpoint for our API  and has been coded so that it can be refactored into separate API resources.
-You may encounter some redundancies, but those redundancies are there to save time in the future to act as an adapter between GitHub's API with ours.

 ## Todos (if I had more time)
 - Make a mock of GitHub api to use for testing